ProbablePrime/vr-voting-server/README.md

 3. Run `npm install` in the root of this directory to install everything
 4. Configure the configuration file, check default.json for an example which should still be the MMC state.
 5. Run `npm run start` to run the server.
-6. Setup the Neos world, there are no instructions for this at the moment, stand by
+6. Setup the world, there are no instructions for this at the moment, stand by

 ## Logging